life-itself/coco/cc201-practical-action/day-1.md

 If you haven’t introduced yourself in the [Whatsapp community](https://chat.whatsapp.com/DycZceubrTzI1DHKHZr5sw) yet, do it today.
 You can use the answers to the questions above as a framework.

-For example: “👋Hey I’m Kye, I’ve joined the practical steps to conscious coliving course and wanted to introduce myself.
-I’m originally from Germany but currently residing in Australia.
-I’ve had many experiences of conscious and unconscious coliving over the past 18 years and have developed a lot of skills for living in community.
-I’m still trialing conscious coliving, and have my reservations about what is right for me, but my next big step is to start a conscious coliving space locally.
-I am most interested in a remote village style conscious coliving environment, the kind where each family has their own house, but we develop a strongly aligned village of conscious colivers.
+For example: “👋 Hey I’m Kylie, Originally from Germany, currently residing in Australia.
+I’ve had a few experiences of conscious and unconscious coliving.
+My next step is to start a conscious coliving space locally.
 Does anyone else have this vision too?”

 The next lesson is really going to help you ground your vision into reality and give you the tools to communicate your vision with others.